oyranos-cms/oyranos-cms.github.io/wiki/XML_Plug-in_options.md

 `  `</ns_A_1>
 </ns_A>

-To allow for hooks the XFORMS ui part are integrated like:
+To allow for hooks the XFORMS ui part is integrated as keywords like:

 <xf:choices label="Editing RGB">
 `  `<elui:choices:oyranos-profiles vars="" args="--elui" cspace="Rgb" class="prtr,mntr,scnr"/>